confluentinc/cp-ansible/docs/VARIABLES.md

 ### secrets_protection_enabled

 Boolean to enable secrets protection on all components except Zookeeper.
-Starting form CP 7.1.0 Secrets protection.
-This works only with RBAC.
+Starting from CP 71x, secrets protection will work only with RBAC.

 Default:  false